 It’s important to listen to your body, so if you feel a weird pull during a particular maneuver stop what you are doing.
 If you feel joint pain, this is also a sign to stop what you are doing.
 And if you do experience an injury, like you roll your ankle, make sure you give yourself adequate time to recover.

 Now that you know the signs of overtraining, let’s talk about how you can avoid them and workout safely.

 Avoid going too hard with these workout tips

 When it comes to working out and finding an ideal workout routine, it is different for every single person.
-We’re all starting from different fitness levels, we all have different abilities, we all have a different genetic make up, and we all have different motivations and goals.
+We’re all starting from different fitness levels, we all have different abilities, we all have different genetic make-up, and we all have different motivations and goals.

 Your ideal fitness regime won’t happen overnight and it’s likely that you won’t get it right the first time, but here are 5 tips to make your fitness routine safe and effective.

 You do not need to go in with all cylinders firing.
 Yes, it’s a good idea to push yourself and know what your limits are to an extent.
 But that doesn’t mean that you come in and lift the heaviest dumbbells or set the treadmill to 10km/hr straight away.

 You’re better off starting small and slow and increasing gradually.
 Your body will thank you for it and it’s a great way for you to test what you like as well without wiping yourself out for a few days.

 Rest is just as important as the exercise itself.
 Make sure you stretch after your workout.
 Make sure you aren’t working out the exact same thing every single day.
 And make sure you’re not sacrificing sleep.